Chapter 4. Creating a Red Hat High-Availability cluster with Pacemaker

 You must configure a fencing device for each node in the cluster.
 For information about the fence configuration commands and options, see Configuring fencing in a Red Hat High Availability cluster.

-For general information on fencing and its importance in a Red Hat High Availability cluster, see Fencing in a Red Hat High Availability Cluster.
+For general information about fencing and its importance in a Red Hat High Availability cluster, see Fencing in a Red Hat High Availability Cluster.

 When configuring a fencing device, attention should be given to whether that device shares power with any nodes or devices in the cluster.
 If a node and its fence device do share power, then the cluster may be at risk of being unable to fence that node if the power to it and its fence device should be lost.
 Such a cluster should either have redundant power supplies for fence devices and nodes, or redundant fence devices that do not share power.
 Alternative methods of fencing such as SBD or storage fencing may also bring redundancy in the event of isolated power losses.